Carbohydrate-responsive element-binding protein: Clinical significance

 The Mlxipl gene, which encodes ChREBP, is deleted in Williams-Beuren syndrome.
 Williams-Beuren syndrome is a multisystem developmental disorder caused by the deletion of contiguous genes at chromosome 7q11.23.

 ChREBP, activated by glucose-derived metabolites, plays a key role in metabolic homeostasis.
 It is a factor in diseases where metabolic homeostasis is disrupted, including obesity, Type 2 diabetes, fatty liver disease and metabolic syndrome.

 Generally ChREBP promotes lipid synthesis.
 ChREBP also plays an important role in insulin sensitivity, redirecting excess glucose to fatty acid production and modulating the composition of lipids.
 In the liver, ChREBP acts in coordination with SREBP-1c, which is activated by insulin, to control glucose and lipid metabolism.
 ChREBP also mediates the expression of the hepatokin FGF21, which is increased in obesity and can increase glucose tolerance and reduce hypertriglyceridemia.
 ChREBP activates enzymes that both utilize and produce glucose, suggesting that ChREBP works as a mediator of intracellular G6P homeostasis.

-Conditions such as metametabolic syndrome or type 2 diabetes can lead to excess expression of ChREBP and increased production of fatty acids, causing hepatic steatosis or "fatty liver".
+Conditions such as metabolic syndrome or type 2 diabetes can lead to excess expression of ChREBP and increased production of fatty acids, causing hepatic steatosis or "fatty liver".
 In non-alcoholic fatty liver disease, about 25% of total liver lipids result from de novo synthesis (synthesis of lipids from glucose).
 High blood glucose and insulin enhance lipogenesis in the liver by activation of ChREBP and SREBP-1c, respectively.
 Chronically elevated blood glucose can activate ChREBP in the pancreas and lead to excessive lipid synthesis in beta cells, increasing lipid accumulation in those cells, leading to lipotoxicity, beta-cell apoptosis, and type 2 diabetes.